keyvanakbary/learning-notes/books/the-managers-path.md

 In technology-focused structures, the focus is on being the best engineer.
 In product-focused structures, the engineers who have the best product sense will start to emerge as the leaders of the team.

-IN the areas where the technology must be rock-solid or exceptionally innovative and cutting-edge, you probably want teams that have more of an engineering focus and that are led by people who can design complex systems.
+In the areas where the technology must be rock-solid or exceptionally innovative and cutting-edge, you probably want teams that have more of an engineering focus and that are led by people who can design complex systems.

 ### Developing engineering process